linda-benboudiaf/linda-benboudiaf/README.md

 ## Projects
 - **Profilr CRM Product**: Founding Engineer of SaaS/CRM product focusing on technical stack and data pipeline development.
 - **BeSport API**: Developed API, ensured data quality, and performed data crawling.
+- **Datachok**: Image recognition and segementation in order to detect face shapes on pictures and videos.

 ## Interests
-- Reading, cinema, tennis, new technologies and language learning.
+- Reading, cinema, piano, new technologies and language learning.

 ## Languages
 - Arabic